Blink element: Usage

 The blink element type was first invented for Netscape Navigator and was supported in its descendants, such as Mozilla Firefox (except for the Netscape 6 and early Mozilla suite browsers—it is thus also absent from SeaMonkey, which descends from Mozilla suite); it was removed from Firefox in version 23.
-Microsoft's Internet Explorer and WebKit (the browser engine behind Apple's Safari and Google Chrome) never supported it, even in its CSS incarnation.
+Microsoft's Internet Explorer and WebKit (the browser engine behind Apple's Safari and at one time Google Chrome) never supported it, even in its CSS incarnation.
 It was also supported by the Opera Internet Browser, but support ended in version 15 when that browser switched to a WebKit-based engine.
 Vivaldi, despite its roots as a spiritual successor to the Presto-based Opera, also does not support a functional blink tag.

+Netscape only agreed to remove the blink tag from their browser if Microsoft agreed to get rid of the marquee tag in theirs during an HTML ERB meeting in February 1996.

 Some software supports the blink element as an easter egg.
 Google Search blinks parts of the page when one searches for "blink html".
 Android's user interface framework supports the blink tag, labeling it as TAG_1995 in its source code.